 Withholding a Child from Visitation

-The situation becomes more serious when one parent withholds a child from visitation with the other parent.
-A custodial parent may do this to get the other parent to pay child support, agree to handle all transportation, or sometimes, just to spite their ex.
-From a legal perspective, child support and visitation are completely different things.
-A judge will frown upon a parent violating a visitation agreement for the purpose of obtaining past-due child support payments and this may result in the parent losing primary custody.
+The situation becomes more serious when one parent withholds a child from visitation – denying the parenting time that was ordered by the judge.
+This happens for a variety of reasons, such as to get the other parent to pay child support, agree to handle all transportation, or sometimes, just to spite their ex.
+From a legal perspective, child support and parenting time are completely different things.
+A judge will do more than just frown upon a parent violating a parenting plan for the purpose of obtaining past-due child support payments and this may result in the parent losing primary custody.
 In many states, the unreasonable denial of visitation as ordered by the court can even be a criminal offense.
 Although normally prosecution is withheld for only repeat offenders, the threat of being held in contempt of court by a judge can help keep the parent that threatens to withhold a child from visitation in line with the set schedule.

-If a custodial parent occasionally withholds parenting time, the non-custodial parent should record the dates and times and request make-up time.
-If the custodial parent refuses to reschedule the missed visitation, the non-custodial parent should retain a child visitation attorney.
-In no case should the individual withhold child support or take the child without agreement.
-A parent that has been denied visitation must enter the court with “clean hands” in order to make a compelling and successful case to the judge.
+If a parent occasionally withholds parenting time, the other parent should record the dates and times and request make-up time, especially if there is a reasonable excuse (maybe a birthday party for a family member/grandma, or a funeral, etc.).
+If the that parent then refuses to reschedule the missed parenting time, the parent with lost parenting time should look to speak with a child custody attorney to begin the process of court enforcement of the order.
+In no case should the individual withhold child support or take the child without agreement – that is a sure fire way to flip the case upside down and make you the ‘bad guy’ in the situation.
+A parent that has been denied their court ordered parenting time must enter court with “clean hands” in order to make a compelling and successful case to the judge.
 This means continuing to pay child support and continuing to offer reasonable makeup time offers in writing to the other parent.
 When all else fails, the filing of an emergency motion can get a parent in front of a judge in a matter of days and have the issue resolved quickly – albeit in court ordered fashion.